 bb-task-def 'install-build-tools' install-build-tools() { # ... } bb-task-def 'build-frontend' build-frontend() { bb-task-depends 'install-build-tools' } bb-task-def 'build-backend' build-backend() { bb-task-depends 'install-build-tools' } bb-task-def 'build-app' build-app() { bb-task-depends 'build-backend' 'build-frontend' } # The following code will execute tasks: # * install-build-tools (only once) # * build-backend # * build-frontend # * build-app bb-task-run 'build-app'

-as function FUNC_NAME
+TASK_NAME as function FUNC_NAME.
+If FUNC_NAME is omitted,

-will be used instead.
+TASK_NAME will be used instead.
 Example:bb-task-def 'test' 'run-test-suite' run-test-suite() { # Function name differ from task name to avoid conflict with # built-in `test` function. }

 The module provides functions to work with Apt package manager.